 - Saudi Arabia

 Both the visa waiver and visa on arrival crew are very similar, so let’s just lump them into the ‘Tourist Visa’ section to avoid confusion.
-If you aren’t on that list, my condolences, you’ll have to arrange an interview at your local Thailand Embassy or Consulate.
+If you aren’t on that list, or have had a visa application rejected; my condolences, you’ll have to arrange an interview at your local Thailand Embassy or Consulate.

 You can extend your tourist visa by another thirty days but you’ll need to head to the Thai Immigration Office, which sits about a five-minute drive from Bangkok’s Don Mueang airport.
 Here you will need to fill in a form, attend a short interview with an immigration officer and pay ฿1,900 to have your visa extended.